Supplements vs. Diet

 The potential advantages of raw feeding do not outweigh the serious health risks it poses to both pets and their owners.
 Research has identified dangerous pathogen contamination issues in raw meat because it commonly tests positive for Salmonella, Campylobacter, E. coli, and Yersinia.
 A 2023 Salmonella outbreak in humans occurred due to direct contact with raw dog food.7 6

 The second major concern arises from nutritional imbalances.
-Studies show that homemade dog diets fall short in essential nutrients in 95% of all cases.
+Studies show that homemade dog food supplements guide dog diets fall short in essential nutrients in 95% of all cases.
 The improper calcium-to-phosphorus ratios found in raw diets can lead to skeletal issues during puppy growth.
 The consumption of whole bones leads to dangerous choking situations and creates possible internal injuries from punctures.8 6 5

 Commercial Dog Food: Pros and Cons